 3.8 Is there any withholding tax on property rental payments made to non-residents?

-Property rental payments made to non-residents are subject to final withholding tax at a rate of 15%.
+Property rental payments made to non-residents are subject to a final withholding tax at a rate of 15%, unless a double tax treaty provides for a lower rate.

 3.9 Does your jurisdiction have transfer pricing rules?